FutureDrones/fail/README.md

 #### - How it works? ####

 DroneCI has a mechanism to run failed builds with SSH access, after it fails.
-However, 99% Docker images are alpine (shitty af in my opinion) + do NOT have tmate and makes the feature totally useless.
+However, most Docker images I can find are alpine (shitty af in my opinion) + do NOT have tmate and makes the feature totally useless.

-Using a ubuntu docker and installing tmate and *forcing* the build to fail, users can manually trigger the build and then SSH into the server (and get access to that crazy shit spec server).
+Using a ubuntu docker ,configuring tmate and *forcing* the build to fail, users can manually trigger the build and then SSH into the server (and get access to that crazy shit spec server).

 #### - Advantages of this repo ####